Basicoderguy/ICTSHOW/README.md

 # ICTSHOW
-This website is for an event in my school called
+This website is for an event in my school called ICT SHOW!